stephenreid321/metacrisisxyz/Transcripts/Health Index: A Hypothetical Index to Assess the Health of a Society w  Daniel Schmachtenberger.md

 and you hold the mantra and your mind wanders and when it wanders you bring it back to the mountain and it wonders you bring it back to the mantra what are you doing you're developing increased agency over your own self and increased impulse control to not have to itch the thing to not have to move you take cold showers [4917](https://www.youtube.com/watch?v=Kr2nhiNCOXo&t=4917.44s)

-and even though you don't want to get in the cold shower you do it anyways and then you consciously relax your shoulders when they want to tense up and you take those impulsive processes and develop more agency over them you work out when you don't feel like working out and you develop positive reward circuits on it [4934](https://www.youtube.com/watch?v=Kr2nhiNCOXo&t=4934.4s)

-more than anything hang out with other people that are too marshmallow people rather than hang out with other people that are one marshmallow people because as social creatures the people were around condition us the fastest and until you have conditioned yourself to be too marshmallow you can't help other people be so you might as well be around people [4950](https://www.youtube.com/watch?v=Kr2nhiNCOXo&t=4950.56s)
+and even though you don't want to get in the cold shower you do it anyways and then you consciously relax your shoulders when they want to tense up and you take those impulsive processes and develop more agency over them you work out when you don't feel like working out and you develop positive [[reward circuit|reward circuits]] on it more than anything hang out with other people that are too marshmallow people rather than hang out with other people that are one marshmallow people because as social creatures the people were around condition us the fastest and until you have conditioned yourself to be too marshmallow you can't help other people be so you might as well be around people [4950](https://www.youtube.com/watch?v=Kr2nhiNCOXo&t=4950.56s)

 that can help you until you stabilize it then you can help other people but there is a place and this is where i said the healthy shame comes in that's where i said like i get you know when i read the demelo i got so disgusted with myself thinking about like he had these inquiries into what is love he's like [4973](https://www.youtube.com/watch?v=Kr2nhiNCOXo&t=4973.6s)